 The two types of usability testing questions

-For getting feedback, here are two common question types.
+For getting feedback, there are two common question types.
+You'll need to choose: open-ended vs closed-ended questions.

 Open-ended questions encourage free-form answers.
 They cannot be answered by “yes” or “no” responses.
 They start with words like “how,” “what,” “when,” “where,” “which,” and “who.”